 The beach is not particularly large, 200 yards long, yet there are 2 beach clubs with music playing all day.
 There are some pebbles on the beach, largely at the water’s edge and continuing into the sea.
 The beautiful colors of the water more than compensate and this is a great place for swimming.

 The beach has frequent winds, high waves attracts windsurfers.
 There are also beach facilities such as deck chairs, sun tents, washing houses and water closet.

 Santa Maria is a quieter option if you want to stay in the northern part of Paros.
 Arguably, Santa Maria has the best beach on the whole of Paros.
 However, with Parikia close to Parasporos, you are not far away from activities if you want them.

-If you are interested in Cyclades folklore, there is a museum in the suburbs of Aliki.
+If you are interested in Cyclades folklore, there is a Museum of Cycladic Folklore in the suburbs of Aliki.
 The exhibits include miniatures of monuments, ships, and plenty of handmade items that will interest you.

 Facilities are basic but places like Monastiria Beach are gems.
 You can enjoy the colours, flowers like bougainvillea adding to the whitewashed houses and blue sea.
 The remote sandy beaches appeal to those looking for solitude.

 The small uninhabited islands around Antiparos are of huge archaeological importance so if you are prepared to roam, there are treasures to be seen.
 Excavations over the years have discovered ancient cemeteries, pottery, foundations, marble statues, and arrowheads from Neolithic times.